bottenderjs/bottenderjs.github.io/content/docs/Guides-Deployment.md

 ### Setting Node version

-You should make sure the Node version on Heroku is higher than 7.6.0.
+Make sure your Node version on Heroku is higher than 7.6.0.
 These lines can be added in `package.json` to specify the Node version.
 ```json
 "engines": {
   "node": ">= 7.6.0"